 Figure 4.
 Description of Steeple Jason Island HPAI outbreak.
-Combined AIV and H5 serostatuses for basal predators (albatrosses and rockhopper penguins) and apex predators (striated caracaras and skuas) in 2022/2023 and in 2023/2024 (year of the first HPAI H5N1 incursion).
+Combined AIV and H5 serostatuses for meso predators (albatrosses and rockhopper penguins) and apex predators (striated caracaras and skuas) in 2022/2023 and in 2023/2024 (year of the first HPAI H5N1 incursion).
 Only species sampled both years are represented.
 Each point represents a sample at its collection location.
 Crosses indicate where clusters of dead birds (albatrosses, rockhopper penguins, gentoo penguins and skuas) were observed.

 We visited Sealion Island (south-east of the archipelago) in January 2024, approximately two weeks after the first mortalities in the gentoo penguin colony were observed (Figure 1).
-In basal predators, only one of the 22 gentoo penguins sampled in the colony affected by HPAI was seropositive for AIV and H5, and two for AIV only (Extended Data Figure 6).
-The three individuals included the two chicks that showed symptoms compatible with HPAI (loss of coordination and balance for one and vasculitis oedema for the other) at the time of sampling.
+In meso predators, only one of the 22 gentoo penguins sampled in the colony affected by HPAI was seropositive for AIV and H5, and two for AIV only (Extended Data Figure 6).
+The three individuals with AIV antibodies included the two chicks that showed symptoms compatible with HPAI (loss of coordination and balance for one and vasculitis oedema for the other) at the time of sampling.
 About half (22/46) of the apex predator individuals were seropositive for H5, among which all nine striated caracaras; in the other apex predator species, H5 seroprevalences in adults ranged from 0 [0, 60] to 66 [9, 99] % (Extended Data Figure 2).

 The patterns observed on Steeple Jason and Sealion Islands were observed more broadly at the scale of the whole archipelago.
-H5 seroprevalence in basal predators remained low independently of the HPAI H5N1 situation.
+H5 seroprevalence in meso predators remained low independently of the HPAI H5N1 situation.
 In apex predators however, it increased in 2023/2024 (year of the first HPAI H5N1 case detection), especially on islands where HPAI H5N1 outbreaks were recorded (Figure 5).